 The program assists students to cope with and adjust to different cultural patterns each semester by a balance of classroom instruction, enrichment experiences, and social gatherings.
-The English as a Second Language Program furthers the cause of intercultural understanding and international peace.
+The Intensive English as a Second Language Program furthers the cause of intercultural understanding and international peace.

 The English as a Second Language Program offers open flexible admission.
-International students may attend for a period as short as one week or one month.
+International students may enroll every month i.e., 10 times a year.
 This arrangement allows for the rapid polishing of skills for the partially fluent.
-According to the period of study, the tuition is pro-rated.